-(SAVANNAH, GA.)
-United Way of the Coastal Empire is pleased to introduce Brianne Yontz as…
+SAVANNAH, GA. - United Way of the Coastal Empire is proud to announce three outstanding…

 (SAVANNAH, GA) – United Way of the Coastal Empire officially kicked off the 2021 Campaign on Thursday, September 9th with a presentation across three local news channels including WJCL, WSAV, and WTOC at 5:30 p.m.
 The Kickoff included this year’s campaign video and presentations from Cecilia Russo Turner, the 2021 Campaign Chair, and Brynn Grant, United Way of the Coastal Empire President & CEO.

 The Kickoff marked the beginning of United Way of the Coastal Empire’s traditional fall campaign with Russo Turner’s philosophy of life, “no grit, no pearl,” as the call to action.

 Every year, some key employers begin their campaigns in late July and August.
 This year, these United Way Pacesetters have produced inspiring and positive results with a 22% increase in total giving compared to last year!

 BankSouth, Effingham County Board of Education, First Chatham Bank, Girl Scouts of Historic Georgia, Hancock Askew, Park Place Outreach, PAC Fiber, Port City Logistics, Reiser & Reiser CPA, Renasant Bank, Royce Learning Center, Savannah Center for Blind & Low Vision, Savannah Speech & Hearing Center, Sterling Seacrest Pritchard, Synovus, Thomas & Hutton, and United Way of the Coastal Empire.